Cascades on Networks with Functional Structure: Conclusion

-Finally, in section \ref{sec-example-nested} we have seen that it is not always possible to determine the size of single-seed cascades by considering the $\rho_0\to 0$ limit of the macroscopic theory.
+We have presented a comprehensive analysis of the or-rule threshold model for threshold $\phi=1$ on directed multiplex configuration model networks, deriving the expected cascade size, single-seed cascade probability and cascade condition.
+To isolate the effects of functional structure, we introduced the Constrained Multiplex Network Model (CMNM), which is parameterized to separate the degree distribution from the functional structure as much as possible.
+We found that even when the marginal degree distributions are all Poisson, different choices of functional structure can induce drastically different phase transitions in the model.

+This should be relevant to anyone who wishes to model cascade-like processes in real-world systems that feature complementarity: It is vitally important that such models account for the \textit{correct} functional structure underlying the real system.
+Models similar to the CMNM may be a convenient tool for this, depending on the use case.

+Of course, the findings presented here do not yet constitute a complete picture of functional structure, and they must be complemented by further research.
+Most importantly, one should examine the impact of complementarity on other dynamical processes besides threshold models, such as simple epidemic contagion, synchronization, interdependent networks, or overload cascades.
+In addition, the CMNM may not be the best model for networks with functional structure, as it makes some simplifying assumptions.
+It assumes that each node only has out-links on a single layer, i.e.~it only fulfills a single function.
+It also assumes that the marginal degree distributions of each node on each layer are the same, and in our experiments we fixed all these distributions to be exclusively Poisson.
+While these assumptions are mathematically convenient, they are far too restrictive for a general model.
+Lastly, we also uncovered a more technical question about the analysis of threshold models: In section \ref{sec-example-nested} we have seen that it is not always possible to determine the size of single-seed cascades by considering the $\rho_0\to 0$ limit of the macroscopic theory.
 Particularly in weakly connected networks, the cascades may reach several distinct sizes, meaning that we are really looking at a nontrivial distribution of global cascade sizes.
 This indicates a need to develop a new method of calculating this distribution of single-seed cascade sizes.